eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/quickstart.md

    {{% /tab %}}
    {{% tab header="digital.auto" %}}
-   To learn how to start prototyping with the playground of digital.auto and integrate it into Velocitas please take a look [here](/docs/tutorials/prototyping/digital_auto.md)
+   To learn how to start prototyping with the playground of digital.auto and integrate it into Velocitas please take a look [here](/docs/tutorials/prototyping/digital_auto.md).
    {{% /tab %}}
 {{< /tabpane >}}

-## How to start to develop?
+## How to start developing?

 In this section you will learn different possibilities to start developing based on your repository.
 Basically you can work on your own machine using VS Code's [DevContainer](https://code.visualstudio.com/docs/remote/create-dev-container#:~:text=%20Create%20a%20development%20container%20%201%20Path,additional%20software%20in%20your%20dev%20container.%20More%20) or you can set up the environment on a remote agent, using [GitHub Codespaces](https://github.com/features/codespaces).

 {{< tabpane text=true >}}
 {{% tab header="VS Code" text=true %}}

-The VS Code DevContainer makes it possible to package a complete _Vehicle App_ development environment, including VS Code extensions, [_Vehicle App_ SDK](/docs/concepts/development_model/vehicle_app_sdk/), [_Vehicle App_ Runtimes](/docs/tutorials/vehicle-app-runtime) and all other development and testing tools into a container which is started directly in VS Code.
+The VS Code DevContainer makes it possible to package a complete _Vehicle App_ development environment, including VS Code extensions, [_Vehicle App_ SDK](/docs/concepts/development_model/vehicle_app_sdk/), [_Vehicle App_ Runtimes](/docs/tutorials/vehicle_app_runtime) and all other development and testing tools into a container which is started directly in VS Code.

 {{% pageinfo color="primary" %}}
 ***Proxy Configuration***